 What We've Achieved

-- Established a weekly farmers' market in Mississauga, Ontario to promote local food, now in it's third year of operations
+- Established a weekly farmers' market in Mississauga, Ontario to promote local food, going into it's fourth year of operations in 2018

 - Supported small businesses and artists through opportunities to be showcased within the community

 - Developed two community gardens through volunteer efforts using organic practices